Museums in Rome

 Do you know of any more cool museums in Rome?

-These were our tips for the 11 best museums in Rome.
-Have you ever been to Rome and discovered a really great museum?
-Tell us more about it in the comments, we would love to hear from you!
+These were our picks for the 11 best museums in Rome.
+Have you been to Rome and discovered another amazing museum?
+Share your tips in the comments — we’d love to hear them!